The Doubting Voice Inside Your Mind

 7. Others are always better than me.

-If, let’s say you sang a lot as a child and then you stopped singing because of maybe some criticism around you, but you knew you were good and you enjoyed it.
-Later on in life you wanted to take it up again, would you or wouldn’t you?
+If, let’s say you sang a lot as a child, and then you stopped singing because of maybe some criticism around you, but you knew you were good and you enjoyed it.
+Later on in life you wanted to take it up again; would you or wouldn’t you?
 You see, a lot of the former experience might have come from people who did not want you to succeed.
-But is this your problem or theirs?
+But is the situation your problem or theirs?
 Someone else made you believe and the belief is not even yours.
-I would love to see you sing right now and say: That felt really good!
-Important is that you celebrate your successes and you can do that very easily – anchor them by a gesture.
+I would love to see you sing right now and say, ‘That felt really good!’
+Important is that you celebrate your successes, and you can do that very easily – anchor them by a gesture.
 It could be as simple as giving yourself a “high five” and say “YES!”